subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ## Launch the project

 It's finally time to run the project.
-First of all, let's build the code
+First, let's build the code

 ```bash
 npm run build